mattlean/lean-js-app-starter/README.md

 # Lean Web App Starter
 Rocket launch your next JavaScript application with Lean Web App Starter.
-The build configuration is already done, so all you need to do is just choose an environment, download, and start coding!
+The launch pad has already been setup for you, so all you need to do is just download and start coding!

-Both browser and Node.js environments are supported.
-If you ever need to switch environments, you can do so comfortably as the build configuration and dependencies between all environments are basically identical.

-If you ever need customize the build configuration you can easily do so as the project is completely transparent and the webpack config is pretty barebones.

 ## Overview
 ### Technologies Used